 Cutting the swoop

-I prefer to cut the swoop when the bowl has stiffened up to a firm leather hard.
+When you are making a yarn bowl, the best time to cut the swoop is when the bowl has stiffened up to a firm leather hard.
 You want it to be stiff enough to not wiggle or distort when you are cutting it out.
 At the same time it still has to be soft enough for a craft knife to cleanly cut.

 I have found that it is NOT necessary to have a sharp blade on the craft knife.
 In fact, I prefer my blade to be dull.
 It cuts through the clay really well and I don’t worry as much about it slipping and cutting me.
 I use an X-Acto knife but any craft type knife will do.